umbraco/UmbracoDocs/Extending/Packages/Uploading-to-Our/index.md

 To get started you first need to have an account on Our.
 Don't have an account?
 Head on over to the site and [register](https://our.umbraco.com/member/Signup).

 :::note
 Our uses a karma system where you get positive karma for answering forum posts, etc. To limit spam you will need to earn a little bit of karma before you can upload a package.
-Otherwise you can reach out to the [Umbraco support team](https://umbraco.com/contact-us/).
+Otherwise you can reach out to the [Umbraco support team](https://umbraco.com/contact-us/), who can help you out.
 :::

 ### Creating your package